 Every month, we’re sharing bite-size summaries of the top social media news, tips and ideas we came across.
-These are based both on the hundreds of industry posts and articles we read monthly, as well as on our experience helping teams simplify their social media processes with our tools.
+These are based both on the hundreds of industry posts and articles we read monthly, as well as on our experience helping teams simplify and scale up their social media processes with our custom-built templates.

 Discover these November trends for ideas on how to step up your social media strategy.
 Just be sure to always test before making any significant changes, as not every approach works for every account.

 1. Social media news: Catch up on the latest platform updates

 Stay up to date with the biggest social media platform news and developments for November 2022:

 - YouTube is introducing @ handles, to make it easier for people to find and engage with channels.
 Unlike channel names, handles are unique and will also create a matching channel URL (e.g. youtube.com/@handle).
 YouTube is currently reaching out to channel owners to choose their handles – make sure you reserve yours!

 - YouTube launched “pinch to zoom” (zoom in and out of videos on mobile) and “precise seeking” (swipe up to display a row of thumbnails which you can use to get back to a specific part of the video) to all users.

 - TikTok has launched a Photo Mode carousel feature for still images.
 The carousel can be set to music and images automatically display one after the other, though users can also manually swipe through them.